ckhawks/longarms/README.md

 ## Execution
 When the program runs, it will check the RSS feeds for each of the YouTube channels listed in `youtube.json`, and check their upload timestamps against the timestamp in `lastrun`.
 Then, it will search for those songs in Spotify, and then if found add them to your ingest playlist.

+## Future
+I plan on making the script do the same things for Spotify playlists - grab new additions and push them to the ingest playlist.
+I also would like to support external RSS feeds; for example, ones created from Zapier integrations.